kelseymh/G4CMP/examples/Caustic_Phonons/README.md

 * LiF 4mm x 4mm x 4mm ```console /gps/pos/centre 0.0 0.0 -0.03 cm ``` , &theta; = 40.0
 * CaF2 4mm x 4mm x 8mm ```console /gps/pos/centre 0.0 0.0 -0.06 cm ``` , &theta; = 23.0
 * CaWO4 9mm x 9mm x 6mm ```console /gps/pos/centre 0.0 0.0 0.0 cm ``` , &theta; = 56.3
+Note.- You must change the dimensions of the Bolomenter for CaWO4 .

 # Miller Orientations
 The phonon caustic depends on the orientation of the crystal with the sensor.
 You can obtain different phonon caustics images by changing the crystal orientation. <br>